coob-app/plugins/plugins/singlechoose/README.md

 1. **Add the Plugin**: Select "Single Choose" from the plugin library
 2. **Configure the Question**:
    - Enter your question text
-   - Add 2-10 answer options
+   - Add 2-10 answer options (minimum 2, maximum 10)
-   - Mark one option as correct
+   - Mark exactly one option as correct
    - Add explanations for wrong answers (optional)
+3. **Mobile Considerations**:
+   - On mobile devices, explanations are edited in a separate mode
+   - Use the "Back" button to return to option editing
-3. **Customize Settings**:
+4. **Customize Settings**:
    - Set success and error messages
    - Configure error handling options
-4. **Test**: Preview the question to ensure it works correctly
+5. **Test**: Preview the question to ensure it works correctly

 ### For Students

 1. **Read the Question**: Carefully read the question and all options
 2. **Select an Answer**: Click on the option you believe is correct
+   - Options are shuffled for each attempt to prevent memorization
+   - You can click either the radio button or the option text
 3. **Submit**: Click the submit button to check your answer
 4. **Review Feedback**: Read the feedback message and any explanations
+   - If incorrect, you'll see the explanation for the chosen option (if provided)

 ## API Integration